prydin/classab-amp/README.md

 and the voltages involved are a lot more forgiving than what you'd have with a 300W monster.

 Some people have said it looks a lot like Doug Self's "Blameless Amplifier".
 I take that as a compliment, but the fact is that I didn't even know how Self was when I started building it.
-The design is just based on various ideas from other amplifiers that I put together and trid to make it my own.
+The design is just based on various ideas from other amplifiers that I put together and tried to make it my own.

 ## Repository structure